Skip to main content

 We obtain our weather information from a separate company.
 When you create an account with us, your location is determined based on the IP address of your device using geolocation.
 You can override the location manually in the settings if you want to.
 If you choose to override your location manually, your location is stored encrypted and added to each request for the latest weather data.

-These requests are not directly sent to the third-party weather API, but rather they are sent through our own servers (known as proxying).
-This prevents the third-party weather API from tracking our users.
+These requests are not directly sent to the third-party weather API, but rather they are sent through our own servers.
+This is known as proxying and it prevents the third-party weather API from tracking our users.

 The weather widget can be disabled altogether in the settings.